ssmlkl/MnTTS2/README.md

 ## 1) Prepare MnTTS Dataset

-Prepare our MnTTS2 dataset in the following format:
+Prepare our MnTTS2 dataset in the following format.
 ```
 |- mntts2/
 |   |- train.txt